kubernetes/website/docs/concepts/workloads/pods/init-containers.md

 {:toc}

-{% include 1-5-beta.md %}
+{% assign for_k8s_version="v1.5" %}{% include feature-state-beta.md %}

-**Once the feature exits beta, Init Containers will be specified in the PodSpec alongside the app `containers` array.**
+Once the feature exits beta, Init Containers will be specified in the PodSpec alongside the app `containers` array.

 {% capture body %}
 ## Understanding Init Containers